 For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

-The loss of E-cadherin is typically associated with a gain of expression of the mesenchymal marker, N-cadherin, in many cancer types and is thought to be necessary for tumor cells to gain invasive properties.4
+The loss of E-cadherin is typically associated with a gain of expression of the mesenchymal marker, N-cadherin, in many cancer types.
+It is thought to be necessary for tumor cells to gain invasive properties.4

-Image (above): Immunohistochemistry (formalin/PFA-fixed paraffin-embedded sections) of human liver cancer tissue stained with anti-N Cadherin rabbit polyclonal antibody (ab18203).
-View datasheet.
+Image (above): Immunohistochemistry (formalin/PFA-fixed paraffin-embedded sections) of human liver cancer tissue stained with Anti-N Cadherin antibody (ab18203).

-The change in the epithelial and mesenchymal gene expression that occurs during EMT is regulated by multiple transcription factor families that include SNAI1/Snail, ZEB1/ZEB2, and basic helix-loop-helix transcription factors (bHLH).2
+The change in the epithelial and mesenchymal gene expression that occurs during EMT is regulated by multiple transcription factor families, including SNAI1/Snail, ZEB1/ZEB2, and basic helix-loop-helix transcription factors (bHLH).2